2) �� �������� ���������� �������� �������� �� ��� ������� ������ � ������������.

 9. What are imports determined by?

-1. Aggregate demand is the desired spending in all product sectors.
+III.
+Say whether these statements are true or false and if they are false, say why.1.
+Aggregate demand is the desired spending in all product sectors.

 2. Aggregate demand has the following components: consumption, distribution, investment, and government spending.